 The California Institute of Technology—or Caltech, as it's more commonly known—is a highly exclusive college.
 If you want to join the Beavers, you'll need not just top grades and standardized test scores, but strong writing supplements to support them as well.

-Caltech accepts around nine percent of students that apply, making it an extremely competitive school.
+Caltech accepts around 6% of students who apply, making it an extremely competitive school.
 The more you know about the Caltech essay prompts before you start, the better prepared you are to answer them.

 Feature Image: Canon.vs.nikon/Wikimedia Commons